-When packing for that tailgate party, you need to include lots of clean utensils for preparing and serving the safely cooked food.
-In addition to a grill and fuel for cooking the food, be sure to pack a food thermometer so that you can make sure the meat and poultry you cook reaches a high enough temperature to destroy any harmful bacteria that may be present.
+• In addition to a grill and fuel for cooking food, pack a food thermometer so you can check and make sure the meat and poultry reach a high enough temperature to destroy harmful bacteria that may be present.

 • Include lots of clean utensils for preparing and serving safely cooked food.